grigoritchy/pocs/windows/spooler-splenumforms-iov/README.md

 `SplEnumForms` function is invoked by `EnumForms` printer spooler api function.
 It enumerates forms that reserved in the printer object to show form information to the user.
 You can find detail infromation about `EnumForms` function at https://docs.microsoft.com/en-us/windows/win32/printdocs/enumforms.
 Microsoft have wrote documentation about that.

-Let's see how 'SplEnumForms' function works.
+Let's see how `SplEnumForms` function works.
 Take a look at `SplEnumForms` function code above (I skipped some lines for brevity), while iterating `v13` structure variable until next pointer isn't exist, the string fields of `v13` structure variable calculates their length and saves in `length` variable then `lenght` variable is added in `total_length` variable (1).

 After iterating all of the `v13` structure variable then determines `total_length` variable, it checks at (2) whether `total_variable` is bigger than `cbBuf`. `cbBuf` is a size of `pForm` buffer, which is user-controllable size.
 As you might notice, `total_length` variable is unsigned int, it can be overflown thus (2) checks can be bypassed with a small size than `cbBuf`.